Pat313/AtWar-Custom-Battle-Simulator/README.md

 Contains image assets:

 - `units/` – Images of units for custom maps.
-- `strats/` – Images for strategies.
+- `strats/` – Images of strategies.

 You can create subfolders for organization, e.g., `img/units/IHYmap/`.
 When referencing these images in your scripts, use the correct relative path, e.g., `img/units/IHYmap/example.png`.

+It has the default sim units and the existing game strategies/upgrades by default, although you can modify these as well.

 ---